+Security typically falls on the fleet manager’s shoulders when integrating software into fleet management operations.
+So, we’ve added secure practices to our list of must-have fleet manager skills.
 Developing secure processes may include appointing internal risk management personnel to ensure security compliance is enforced at the ground level.
-In a modern business, it also means prioritizing security features when deciding on a fleet management software provider.
+In a modern business, it also means emphasizing security features when deciding on an FSM provider.

 All monitored by you, in real time.
 Are you ready to take control?